RStudio, R Homework Help, Statistics Help

 - R Notebook (almost the same as Rmd, but different!)

-What is R Markdown and How It Differs from R?
+What is R Markdown and How Does It Differ from R?

 Using R Markdown you "knit" the solution - it means you execute R code and save the results into various selected formats.
 Why do we need R Markdown at all?
 It provides extra functionality like: